11avnishkumar/cpp/README.md

 }
 //The above program will give output but the output will be a garbage value
 //A garbage value is useless value
-//when we declare a variable but not asssigna a value to the variable then it take garbage value
+//when we declare a variable but not asssign a value to the variable then it take garbage value
 //which is present on that particular location
 ```
 ### Initialization and Declaration of array.